It is common that when running many programs or applications on Windows 10 or Windows 11, your PC goes to be slow or freezing.

 What is Processor Scheduling?

-Why are you advised to Processor (CPU) scheduling foreground and background programs on Windows 10?
+Why are you advised to Processor (CPU) scheduling foreground and background programs on Windows 10 or Windows 11?
 For the Processor Scheduling is the service managing the priorities between foreground and background programs.

 The more programs you would like to process, the slower the preferred applications are running on your PC.
 So to let the foreground applications have priority, you are to allocate processor resources for the foreground software in order to optimize the performance of applications for Windows 10.